“Good habits make all the difference.” —Aristotle

 It is wise for each of us, from time to time, to stop and evaluate our lives as we seek to make the most of them.

-With the start of a new year upon us, consider these 11 resolutions for a better you—proven by science.
+Regardless of the time of year, self-reflection is important.
+Consider then, these 11 resolutions for a better you—proven by science.
 It is, after all, our habits that determine the course of our lives.